TheMonk2121/ai-dev-tasks/202_setup-requirements.md

 ### **Verification Checklist**

 - [ ] n8n is running and accessible
-- [ ] Ollama is running with Mistral model
-- [ ] LM Studio is running with Yi-Coder model
 - [ ] PostgreSQL is running with pgvector extension
 - [ ] Virtual environment is activated
 - [ ] All environment variables are set
-- [ ] Cursor IDE is configured with Yi-Coder
+- [ ] Cursor IDE is installed and configured
 - [ ] All secrets are properly configured

 ## 📞 **Support**